rocket-pool/RPIPs/tokenomics-explainers/001-why-rework.md

 ### Running minipools is primarily Speculative

-Unfortunately, the staking requirement in **Ideal 1** makes the financial success of running minipools overwhelmingly dominated by RPL performance.
+One side effect of the staking requirement in **Ideal 1** is that the financial success of running minipools is overwhelmingly dominated by RPL performance.

 Let's assume a minimum RPL LEB8 minipool with 3.8% solo APY[^1].
 - If net RPL performance is flat vs ETH, the operator earns a **9% boost** compared to solo staking rewards.